-- the customer is known to have criminal / civil / regulatory proceedings against him / her for crime, corruption, misuse of public funds or is known to associate with such persons; and - the customer is interested in paying higher charges to keep their identity secret.
+- the customer appears to be acting on behalf of someone else and does not provide satisfactory information regarding whom they are acting for; - the customer is known to have criminal / civil / regulatory proceedings against them for crime, corruption, misuse of public funds or is known to associate with such persons; and - the customer is interested in paying higher charges to keep their identity secret.

-5. Customer due diligence
+4. Customer due diligence

-Part 4 of the Handbook provides guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
-It also provides general guidance on the timing of identification and verification of identity.
-For details of particular concessions which may be relevant please see Section 5 of this guidance and Part 6 of the Handbook.
+Part 4 of the Code requires relevant persons to undertake customer due diligence and ongoing monitoring in relation to all business relationships.
+Chapter 3 of the Handbook provides guidance on how to identify and verify the identity of the customer in relation to both a natural and legal person.
+Also, guidance on the timing of identification and verification of identity is provided.
+For details of particular concessions which may be relevant please see section 6 of this guidance and chapter 4 of the Handbook.

-In all cases where the requirements of Part 4 of the Code cannot be met (Paragraphs 9(9), 10(5), 12(11)) the procedures and controls must be provide that -
+In all cases where the requirements of Part 4 of the Code cannot be met (Paragraphs 8(5), 9(9), 10(5), 12(11), 14(6), 15(8) and 19(11)) the procedures and controls must provide that -